 - No phenotype displayed beside an athlete's name in the Left-Hand Explorer

 - No mFTP displayed for an athlete (only dashes instead) in the Hero Bar

 Once you have determined there is bad data, let's pinpoint its location in exact workout(s).

 Find your bad data.

-- Open the Find Power Spikes & Bad Data athlete-level chart pack from the WKO4 Chart Library.
+- At the athlete level, open the Find Power Spikes & Bad Data chart pack from the WKO4 Chart Library.

 - Because most data spikes occur within the first five seconds, this chart includes peak power numbers, and the MMP Curve is included as a child chart in the lower pane.
 If your data is accurate, the average of your top five peak power points should be 90-95% of your max peak power numbers.
 If any average is below 90-95% of the max, you probably have some bad data.
 This is also shown by "bumps" or spikes in the MMP Curve.

 - Right-click (PC) or CTRL-click (Mac) on any spikes above the dashed line (or on any bump/spike on the MMP curve in the lower pane) to show the date of the workout that contains the spike.
 Click on the date to navigate directly to that workout.